aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 [AWS Lambda](https://aws.amazon.com/lambda/) is a serverless, event-driven compute service that can run virtually any type of application or backend service without provisioning or managing servers.

-To get started immediately with .NET 6 on Lambda there are some options:
+You can run .NET 6 applications, targeting x86_64 or ARM64 (AWS Graviton2), on AWS Lambda using any of the following options:
+1. [Managed Runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) - This option uses a .zip file archive for the deployment package.
+This [blog post](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/) provides more details.
 1. Managed [base container image](https://docs.aws.amazon.com/lambda/latest/dg/csharp-image.html) - Pull from the [ECR Public Gallery](https://gallery.ecr.aws/lambda/dotnet) or use .NET 6 container image Blueprint in the AWS Toolkit for Visual Studio.
 1. Custom container image - Build a container image with the .NET 6 application packaged inside it.
 This [PowerShell script](https://github.com/aws/aws-lambda-dotnet/tree/master/LambdaRuntimeDockerfiles) will build a .NET 6 base container image.
 1. Custom runtime - The custom runtime bundles all necessary .NET 6 libraries in the zip file archive that is deployed to Lambda, see this [example](https://github.com/normj/LambdaNETCoreSamples/tree/master/CustomRuntimeListBucketsNET6).
 For an ARM64 see this [example](https://github.com/normj/LambdaNETCoreSamples/tree/master/ArmLambdaFunction#net-5-and-6-with-custom-runtimes).

-In the near future, managed instances with .NET 6 runtime will be preinstalled, along with updated versions of the [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/) and [AWS Lambda for .NET Core](https://github.com/aws/aws-lambda-dotnet).
-These updates will allow customers to build and deploy .NET 6 applications using zip file archives as they do today with .NET Core 3.1 applications.
+The [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/) allows customers to build and deploy .NET 6 applications that run on AWS Lambda.

 ## Tools, Libraries, and SDK